crate/cratedb-guide/docs/performance/optimization.rst

 tables.

-Whenever there is an opportunity to filter data immediately next to the ``FROM`` clause try to narrow down results as early as possible.
+Whenever there is an opportunity to filter data immediately next to the ``FROM`` clause, try to narrow down results as early as possible.

 See `using common table expressions to speed up queries`_ for an example.